Pieter92nl/runtrainer/README.md

 # HM Trainer

 A personal training planner and logbook for running.
 Built as a lightweight web app, hosted on GitHub Pages, with Google Drive as storage.
-Designed with ChatGPT & Claude Opus 4.6.
+Designed with Claude.

 ## What it does